 A ASCII character encoding.

 1 ISO-8859-1 character encoding.

 2 UCS-2 character encoding.

 4 UCS-4 character encoding.

 6 UTF-16 character encoding.

 8 UTF-8 character encoding.

 U UTF character encoding with fallback to UTF-8 on input if no BOM is present.

 UA UTF character encoding with fallback to ASCII on input if no BOM is present.

 U1 UTF character encoding with fallback to ISO-8859-1 on input if no BOM is present.

 U6 UTF character encoding with fallback to UTF-16 on input if no BOM is present.

 U8 UTF character encoding with fallback to UTF-8 on input if no BOM is present.

 С End-of-line is encoded as CR (carriage-return).

 1 End-of-line is encoded as LF (linefeed)

 cl End-of-line is encoded as CR-LF.

 u Unbuffered I/O.

 n Line buffered I/O ('n' for "at newline").

 f Fully buffered I/O.

 r Illegal character encoding is treated as an error (exception raised).

-R Silently replace illegal character encodings with Unicode character $\#xfffd$ (replacement character).
+R Silently replace illegal character encodings with Unicode character $\# x f f f d$ (replacement character).

 е Enable line-editing (applies to terminals only).

 E Disable line-editing (applies to terminals only).

-When a program's execution starts, the runtime system obtains the runtime options by processing in turn four sources of runtime options: the defaults, the environment variable 'GAMBCOPT', the script line of the source code, and the first command line argument of the program.
+When a program's execution starts, the runtime system obtains the runtime options by processing in turn various sources of runtime options: the defaults, the environment variable 'GAMBCOPT', the script line of the source code, and, unless the program is an interpreted script, the first command line argument of the program.
 Any runtime option can be overriden by a subsequent source of runtime options.
 It is sometimes useful to prevent overriding the runtime options of the script line.
-This can be achieved by starting the script line runtime options with '-::'.
-In this case the environment variable 'GAMBCOPT' is ignored, and the first command line argument of the program is not used for runtime options (it is treated like a normal command line argument).
+This can be achieved by starting the script line runtime options with '-:'.
+In this case the environment variable 'GAMBCOPT' is ignored, and the first command line argument of the program is not used for runtime options (it is treated like a normal command line argument even if it starts with '-:').